jadecobra/python_tdd_exercises/source/how_to/calculator.rst

             x = random.randint(-10, 10)
             y = random.randint(-10, 10)

-            ...

   I add a :ref:`function<functions>` to remove the repetition

-  ..
-NOTE:: the line numbers below are a guide, you do not need to copy them

   .. code-block:: python
     :linenos: